AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/07_LAPS_Sentinel_Integration.md

 ---

 ### 🧩 Step 4 - Register the Agent with Your Log Analytics Workspace (If Needed)
 > **Note:** This step is only required if the Azure Monitor Agent (AMA) is installed manually and is not yet registered with your Log Analytics Workspace.

-1. Register the Agent with Your Log Analytics Workspace (If Needed)

 Use the following PowerShell script, replacing `<Your Workspace ID>` and `<Your Primary Key>` with your actual workspace details: